What is ad testing?

 - Keep your message clear.
 Including a clear, simple message helps you better communicate your ideas and engage with your audience.
 Just because your product has various benefits doesn’t mean they all need to be mentioned in the same advert.

 - Use the wisdom of the crowd.
 Coming up with amazing ad concepts on your own might be daunting.
-If you don’t have an in-house agency or creative team, spread the creative burden across your organization by asking each person to come up with a few ideas.
+If you don’t have an in-house agency or creative team, spread the creative burden across your organisation by asking each person to come up with a few ideas.
 You’ll find hidden gems.

 - Know your audience.
 The way you would engage with your customers may be different.
 For B2B, you may lead with an emotional appeal for executives, but lead with a more data, outcomes-focused appeal for practitioners.